 If they didn't have requirements, we'd all be buried in paperwork.

 In addition to the above, the customer needs a good reason to file a claim.
-It can be any one of these three:
+For merchants selling in the U.S., that reason can be any one of these five:

 These limitations on what qualifies customers for the A-to-z Guarantee help prevent the Amazon version of frivolous lawsuits.
 While they can always post negative feedback, that causes negligible damage compared to an A-to-z claim.